Ficool

 Nyra nodded.
 "Since before I met Thal.
 Tar and his sister, Tor.
 He raised them."

 Elira did not hide her surprise.
-Her eyebrows lifted, her head turning back to study the scars.
-"Raised them?"
-Her eyes flicked back to Tar, lingering on the long scars etched across his arms.
+Her eyebrows lifted, her head turning back to study the scars on Tar's arms.
 "Not trained them.
 Raised?"

 "Both," Nyra said, softer now.
 "They are like family."

-Elira took another step, slow and deliberate, circling Tar with the wariness of a seasoned soldier.
-Her weapon stayed low, but not far from reach.
+Elira took another step, slow and deliberate.
 "He looks like he could uproot a building."

 "He probably has," Valen muttered.

-Tar rumbled again, something between a chuckle and a growl, deep and low in his chest.
+Tar rumbled again — deep and low in his chest.
 He moved closer to Nyra and lightly bumped her shoulder with one massive hand, careful not to unbalance her.

 She smiled up at him.
 "I am fine."